 Fort Lauderdale/Hollywood International Airport

 Over 741 international and domestic flights arrive and depart daily at the Fort Lauderdale/Hollywood International Airport (FLL).
-It is one of the nation’s fastest growing airports and offers nonstop service to more than 125 U.S. cities and flights to Canada, Bahamas, Caribbean, Mexico, Latin America, and Europe.
+It is one of the nation’s fastest-growing airports and offers nonstop service to more than 125 U.S. cities and flights to Canada, Bahamas, the Caribbean, Mexico, Latin America, and Europe.
 There are also 100 private flights.
-Each day over 73,000 travelers pass through the four terminals at FLL
+Each day over 73,000 travelers pass through the four terminals at FLL.

-Airports Council International data for the 12 months ending November 2015 listed FLL as the 4th fastest growing airport with total traffic up 9.4 percent (behind Seattle, Washington Reagan, and Chicago O’Hare, respectively).
+Airports Council International data for the 12 months ending November 2015 listed FLL as the fourth fastest-growing airport, with total traffic up 9.4 percent (behind Seattle, Washington Reagan, and Chicago O’Hare, respectively).
 Domestic traffic was up close to 7.3 percent and international traffic increased by 18 percent.

 FLL is one of Greater Fort Lauderdale’s economic engines, contributing over $2.6 billion to the local economy and generating :